daryllxd/lifelong-learning/mountaineering/til-per-climb.md

 - Always wear hipbelt sobrang mabilis mapagod ang shoulder, better talaga if back na lang
 - Crossing logs, sit if you have to, low center of gravity
 - Mandatory to have gloves
-- Rash guards are really for rashes
+- Rash guards are really for rashes.
-- When climbing do not wear windbreaker or jacket. just go with baselayer... you will produce heat anyway. just wear your windbreaker when you are at top
+- When climbing do not wear windbreaker or jacket.
+Just go with baselayer...
+You will produce heat anyway.
+Just wear your windbreaker when you are at the camp site.
-- Survival blanket will save your frigging ass so DO NOT RUIN IT
+- Survival blanket will save your frigging ass so DO NOT RUIN IT.
-- Know where the damned trowel is at all times
+- Know where the damned trowel is at all times.

 ## Makiling

-- Trail food
+- Bring a lot of trail food, you can just eat them anyway.
+If there really is still excess trail food, then give it to mountain kids.
-- Easily accessible hydration.
+- Do not bring a big ass 5L.
+Easily accessible hydration.
 Proper way of hydration
-- Hindi porket nagawa mo yung 10k ibig sabihin kaya mo na yung climb, iba yun
+- Finishing a 10K in the alloted time doesn't really mean that you can just climb randomly.
-- Practice cooking at home so you can actually do shit
+- Practice cooking at home so you can actually contribute to the cooking.
-- Hydrite is your friend
+- Hydrite is your friend.
-- More than 1 pair of pants mawawarat pants mo
-- Number of days+1!
+- Bring 3 shirts (one for trekking, one for the camp, and one for going home), and 2 pairs of pants (1 for trekking, 1 for camp/going home).

 ## Bungkol Baka

-- Windbreaker near top of pack
+- Put the windbreaker near the top of the pack, consider it something that you need in an instant.
-- Precooking, do not cook the
+- Precook, not cook.
+If you cook the Beef Broccoli it will rot faster.
+Vegetables rot easily.
-- Vegetables rot easily
+- Really listen to the UPM peeps when they are discussing BMC skills.
+You'll regret it later.
-- We do not wear flip flops because of the risk of ankle sprains
+- We do not wear sandals when trekking because of the risk of ankle sprains.